 What Is Contribution Margin?

-Contribution Margin is the total revenue a product generates after variable costs have been deducted.
-The resulting revenue helps pay for your businesses fixed costs (sometimes referred to as โsunk costsโ).
+Contribution margin can be represented on a gross or per-unit basis.
+It is the total revenue a product generates after variable costs have been deducted.
+The resulting revenue helps pay for your business’s fixed costs (sometimes referred to as “sunk costs”).

-Ultimately, the higher Contribution Margin a product has, the more valuable it is to the longevity of your business.
-Savvy merchants will measure all the way down to the SKU level and find that, while an overall product category may have a low Contribution Margin, a specific colorway has a high one.
+Ultimately, the higher the contribution margin a product has, the more valuable it is to the longevity of your business.
+Savvy merchants will measure all the way down to the SKU level and find that, while an overall product category may have a low contribution margin, a specific colorway has a high one.

 Contribution Margin Formula